leamas/yab/README.md

 None.
 Just run the script, possibly after dropping it somewhere in your path.

-The manpage could be viewed using nroff -man rpmdev-pathcbuild
+The manpage could be viewed using *nroff -man rpmdev-patchbuild.1*

 Ah, the manpage: